GENERAL | SUPER LATE MODEL | OUTLAW LATE MODEL

 E. The decision of track officials is final.

-F. All car haulers/tow vehicles over 10' tall will be parked outside the pit area.
+F. All car haulers/tow vehicles over 10' tall will be parked in Stacker section of the pit area.
 No standing on top of car haulers or tow vehicles during racing action!

 H. Berlin Raceway officials reserve the right to deduct from your prize money any fees owed to the track for Raceceiver or other safety systems, pit stalls, etc.

-I. Only track officials are allowed in the tech area; along with Driver and 2 of HIS/HER members
+I. Only track officials are allowed in the tech area;along with Driver and 3 of HIS/HER members

 J. Dogs will not permitted within the infield, or any designated pit-area.